NSLS-II/ptycho_gui/README.md

 ## References
 - *High-Performance Multi-Mode Ptychography Reconstruction on Distributed GPUs*, Z. Dong, Y.-L. L. Fang *et al.*, 2018 NYSDS, DOI:[10.1109/NYSDS.2018.8538964](https://doi.org/10.1109/NYSDS.2018.8538964)

+For users using the new solvers mADMM, PM, and APG, you are advised to cite additionlly the following paper:

+- *Ptychographic phase retrieval by proximal algorithms*, H. Yan, [New J. Phys.
+22 023035 (2020)](https://doi.org/10.1088/1367-2630/ab704e).

 ## License
 MIT (subject to change)